Five NHL Records That Will Be Broken

 Whereas Wayne Gretzky is the unparalleled great in scoring categories, Scotty Bowman is the unsurpassable legend behind the bench.
 His 1,244 wins as a head coach will probably never be touched, nor will his nine Stanley Cup victories.
 But Joel Quenneville has a chance to knock Bowman off the top of the mountain in all-time games coached.

-Quenneville is probably the greatest coach of the modern era (with Ken Hitchcock being his only competition), and entering his 22nd season with his third team, he still stands an incredible 541 games short of Scotty Bowman.
-But coaching isn’t necessarily a young man’s game, and Quenneville will have a job somewhere as long as he wants it.
-Barring a lockout shortened season, the mustachioed Blackhawks coach could surpass Bowman in six and a half seasons, which will put him at just 66 years of age.
+Quenneville is probably the greatest coach of the modern era (with Ken Hitchcock being his only competition), and entering his 22nd season with his third team, he still stands an incredible 505 games short of Scotty Bowman.
+But coaching isn’t necessarily a young man’s game, and Quenneville just signed what one assumes is a lengthy contract with the Florida Panthers.
+Barring a lockout-shortened season, the moustachioed coach could surpass Bowman in just over six seasons, which will put him at just 66 years of age.
 This record is entirely dependent on what Quenneville wants from his career.
 If he plans to coach for many years to come, then the record will be his in time.

 1) Games Played: Marleau

-Marleau currently has the second-longest active iron-man streak in the NHL at 709 (though those streaks can be broken in unexpected ways), and has this year and next left on his contract.
-He would need to average just 63 games per season for three more seasons to break catch Howe, and given that he hasn’t missed a single game since 2008-09, that’s a very reasonable prediction.
+Marleau currently has the second-longest active iron-man streak in the NHL at 788 (though those streaks can be broken in unexpected ways), and has one season left on his contract.
+Given his durability, there is no reason to think he couldn’t reach this milestone if he signed one more contract.

 As with Quenneville, this record only needs Marleau’s ambition to make it a reality.
 If he signs a one-year deal after his current contract ends, he will likely become the game’s most experienced player ever.
 In a sport as physical as professional hockey is, this is a genuinely incredible achievement, and if he makes it, Marleau should be celebrated around the league as a true legend of the sport.